-When we started planning our trip to Yellowstone, we knew just one thing – you have to book Yellowstone accommodation as early as possible.
+When we started planning our American road trip with Yellowstone as one the main highlights of the trip, we knew just one thing – you have to book Yellowstone accommodation as early as possible.
 The best places to stay in Yellowstone National Park for high season are usually fully booked a year in advance.
 But what are the best places to stay in Yellowstone?
 And what are the best alternatives outside the park if Yellowstone accommodation is either not available or way above your budget?
 In order to help you to get the most out of your trip, I created this complete guide to the best places to stay in and near Yellowstone.

 This post covers the best Yellowstone summer lodging options, as well as the best alternatives outside the park.
 Since we don’t camp, I am not going to cover camping accommodations.
 Just remember that same rule applies to camping in Yellowstone – if traveling in high season book as early as you can.
 Yellowstone campings for the summer months are usually fully booked, so don’t count on finding a spot upon arrival.

 Best places to stay in Yellowstone National Park